 Dmitri is a graduate from Linked Learning Silver Certified Arthur A. Benjamin Health Professions High School at Sacramento City Unified.
 He recently worked at UC Davis’ Physical Medicine and Rehabilitation Department and will be attending U.C.
 Davis to study Business (while taking pre-med courses) in the fall.
 Read his story here.

 Cindy is part of Linked Learning Silver certified Educational Careers pathway at Fresno Unified’s McLane High School.
 She recently finished hands-on training as a classroom assistant at the Fresno Unified Teacher Academy and intends to study liberal studies and psychology at Fresno State in the fall.

 Benjamin is a senior at the Linked Learning Silver certified Academy of Engineering and Agriculture Manufacturing at Golden West High School at Visalia Unified.
 He recently gained technical training as an intern in the structural design office at Kaweah Container and hopes to continue his education as a petroleum engineering student at University of Oklahoma.
 Read his story here.

 Corina is currently in the Environmental Science, Engineering and Technology pathway at Los Angeles Unified’s Carson High School.
-She completed practical training in administration and safety auditing with Parts America.
+She completed practical training in administration and safety auditing with Ports America.
+Read her story here.

 Rahma is a senior at Kearny High School of Digital Media and Design at San Diego Unified School District.
 She has recently completed work experience with CEO Lavada Jennings of HOFRCC in line with Linked Learning’s Digital Media and Design Pathway.
 Rahma plans to continue her education by studying interior design at the Art Institute of Orange County.

 These annually awarded prizes are given to college-bound students who have exemplified the motivation and dedication at the core of Linked Learning’s mission.
 The opportunity to apply for the Linked Learning Scholarship is only available to students in Linked Learning pathways that have achieved Candidate level or above on Linked Learning Certification.
 Each scholarship is worth $1,000.